Hiraeth Psychotherapy

 Hi, I’m Jenni (she/her), an LCSW/LICSW serving adults in Oregon and Washington.
 I am a mixed-race Latina with family roots in Chicago, El Paso, Zacatecas, and Chihuahua, Mexico, and England.
 I identify as neurodivergent and cisgender.
 I spent most of my career in Chicago, working in multicultural and multiracial settings.
 My background includes counseling related to sexual abuse and assault, domestic violence, and community-based trauma.
 I have worked in community mental health care, neighborhood health clinics, and within correctional institutions.

 I’m a neurodivergent and LGBTQIA-affirming clinician.
 I focus on working with recent immigrants and refugees, neurodivergent folks, mixed-race and BIPOC clients, and members of the LGBTQIA+ community.
+Additionally I have experience in working with folks who learned of a misattributed parent later in life.
 Many of the people I work with feel overwhelmed by their emotional ups and downs without fully understanding why, want support setting boundaries, struggle with ongoing trauma symptoms, are working to break cycles of generational trauma, are seeking deeper affirmation of their identities, or they simply want a place to feel seen and to rest.

 I’ve also been trained through the IMPACT Immigration Psychology Access Team to conduct psychological evaluations for immigrants and refugees as part of the legal status application process.
 I regularly provide these evaluations in Oregon and Washington and engage in community outreach throughout southwest Washington.